 Linda Ann (Hopkins) Wolf was born in Detroit, Michigan, and spent her early childhood enjoying the natural beauty of the forests, the native wildlife, and area surrounding Lake Michigan.
 Her parents moved the family to Southern California in the mid 1950s.
 She became intent on studying art while attending Glendora High School, and during her senior year she studied Color Theory and Design for two semesters on Saturdays at Chiounard Art Institute in Los Angeles.
 She also studied art at Marymount College,and Citrus College.
 She obtained a B.A.S.W. from California State University, Long Beach in 1968.
 Subsequently, she began a career in Public Social Services in Child Welfare Services in 1968 and worked for both Los Angeles County and Orange County in California until her retirement in 1994.
 She lived in Richland, Washington from 1981-1983.
-She started oil painting in the mid 1970's as a relief from her work, and her initial oil painting instructor, Joan Terhorst studied under John Alexander.
-Linda has taken many oil painting workshops given by several well known artists over the years.
+She started oil painting in the mid 1970's as a relief from her work, and her initial oil painting instructor, Joan Terhorst studied under William Alexander.
+Linda has also taken many oil painting workshops given by several well known artists over the years.